September 29, 2020

 By: Tom Henriksen

-Lastly, we have a Germane cognitive load.
+Germane cognitive load is the cognitive load that is necessary for task completion.
+It includes the Intrinsic and Extraneous cognitive loads, but it is limited to the tasks that are essential for completing the job.
+This type of cognitive load allows people to focus on the task at hand and reduces distractions.
 This is the business domain we must know.
 If our application is a banking system we need to understand how that works.
 This can have subtle changes for each company.

 In conclusion, using these techniques can help teams thrive.
 Instead of overwhelming the team to do everything.
-We can focus them in one area.
+We can focus them on one area.
 Therefore, we reduce the overall Team Cognitive Load.